 All staff should also be aware that mental health problems can be an indicator that a child is suffering from some form of abuse, neglect or exploitation.
-It is important that all staff who interact with children, including online, during a potential lockdown, continue to monitor and look out for signs that a child may be at risk, as detailed in the Covid-19 School Closure Arrangements for Safeguarding and Child Protection.

 Staff are aware of their duties to promote mental health and also take action if they have a mental health concern about a child that is also a safeguarding issue by reporting this to the Child Protection Team.
 At North West, we have a trained School Counsellor who has weekly or bi-weekly sessions with children who have been identified as requiring support.
 The School Counsellor will also continue to touch base with her caseload during any potential lockdown.
-Our Mental Health Co-ordinator is Mrs Danielle Stone.
+Our Mental Health Coordinator is Mrs Danielle Stone.
 Mental, social and emotional health is also covered within our PSHE curriculum.
 Please refer to our PSHE policy.

-Peer-on-Peer Abuse
+Child-on-child Abuse

 All staff should recognise that children are capable of abusing their peers.
-This can include (but is not limited to): Bullying including cyberbullying, physical abuse, sexual violence, sexual harassment, upskirting and sexting, (to read in line with the school's Anti-Bullying policy and E-Safety policy).
+This can include (but is not limited to): Bullying including cyberbullying, physical abuse, sexual violence, sexual harassment, upskirting and sexting, (to read in line with the school's Anti-Bullying policy and Online safety policy).

-Peer-on-peer sexual abuse is sexual abuse that happens between children.
+Child-on-child sexual abuse is sexual abuse that happens between children.
 It can happen between any number of children and can affect any age group.
 It is important that staff report any concerns as soon as possible.
-The school recognises that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported.
+The school recognises that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported.

-Children can experience peer-on-peer abuse in a wide range of settings, including at school, at home or in someone else's home, in public spaces and online.
+Children can experience child-on-child abuse in a wide range of settings, including at school, at home or in someone else's home, in public spaces and online.